frli8848/DREAM/INSTALLATION.md

 ## macOS Matlab Binaries

-We are using Miniconda pcakages when we build the macOS binaries so one first needs to install Miniconda from here:
+We are using Miniconda packages when we build the macOS binaries so one first needs to install Miniconda from here:

 https://conda.io/projects/conda/en/latest/user-guide/install/macos.html

-and then start anew Terminal (or Terminal tab) and install the FFTW lib:
+and then start a new Terminal (or Terminal tab) and install the FFTW lib:

 ```
 $ sudo conda install -c conda-forge fftw